OpenRiak/riak_kv/docs/QueryAPI.md

 e.g. `surnamedob_bin: SMITH|19790613`

 There is no pre-defined way to map project attributes onto an index term in Riak; the definition, formatting and appending of projected attributes is the responsibility of the application.
-Projected attributes are extracted from index entries at query time, normally using an `evaluation_expression` within the Query API; and so index entries should be added so that the extraction is supported by the [expression language](#evaluation-expression---definition).
+Projected attributes are extracted from index terms at query time, normally using an `evaluation_expression` within the Query API; and so index entries should be added so that the extraction is supported by the [expression language](#evaluation-expression---definition).

 Different extraction functions within the Query API `evaluation_expression` have different costs at query time, but also have differing impacts with regards to flexibility in support of schema change.
-For example, using an `index` evaluation function is more efficient than a `kvsplit` function at query time, but when changing the schema `kvsplit` may in many scenarios simplify the management of that change.
+For example, using an `index` evaluation function is more efficient than a `kvsplit` function at query time, but when changing the schema the use of `kvsplit` may simplify the management of that change.

 ## Secondary Indexes - Querying Index Entries Overview

-Riak querying is intended to provide flexible and performant functionality in the context of a Key-Value score.
-The database will be limited in terms of the expressiveness when compared to alternatives designed with a focus on queryability:
+The Query API is intended to provide flexible and performant functionality in the context of a Key-Value store:

 > The aim of Riak development is to provide a database that performs efficient, scalable and predictable CRUD operations, and is just-queryable-enough to avoid the need of third party database integration in most use cases.

-Riak does support via [an external replication API](/docs/NextGenReplGuide.md), the ability for the developer to  manage replication and reconciliation to third party query engines (e.g. OpenSearch), should more complex query support be required.
+Riak does support via [an external replication API](/docs/NextGenReplGuide.md), the ability to manage replication and reconciliation to third party query engines (e.g. OpenSearch), should more complex query support be required.
+The automation of such integration is outside of the current functional scope of Riak.

 ### Querying - Functional Summary